Duofiller/docs/Setup/getting started.md

 If you have the Duofiller do the same for the second fill head.

 ## Timer mode fill level programming
 Go back to timer mode (hold button 2 seconds and release).
 When in timer mode hold button for 4-5 seconds and release to go to Timer Mode fill level programming.
 The green led will start to blink, indicating that it's in Timer Mode fill level programming is active.
+Use a glass, can or bottle to do the programming.
 Programming is done exactly the same way as in sensor mode.
 Start a fill and stop it at the desired fill level.
 The only difference is that on successful fill level save, it will not jump automatically back to Timer Mode.
 To go back to Timer Mode hold push button for 4-5 seconds and release.

 Start a fill and verify it stops at the programmed fill level.